AdobeDocs/dynamic-media-classic.en/help/using/linking-image-set-web-page.md

 ## Adding Image Set URLs to your Web page {#adding-image-set-urls-to-your-web-page}

-The most common way to deploy Image Sets is to place a link (by way of a navigation icon) on your Web page.
+The standard way to deploy Image Sets is to place a link (using a navigation icon) on your Web page.
 When selected, the link launches a dynamic page (JSP) that displays the Image Set in a pop-up zoom window.
 The zoom link opens a pop-up window that contains the actual zoom feature.

 For more details and code samples, see the [Embedded HTML5 Zoom Viewer](https://experienceleague.adobe.com/en/docs/dynamic-media-developer-resources/library/viewers-aem-assets-dmc/zoom/c-html5-20-zoom-viewer-about#section-e1c3106f5b3e445d9b95be337c2f94e2) in the Adobe Viewers Reference Guide.